 Therefore we believe that charity evaluation should start with the big picture, comparing different areas such as health, education and emergency aid to determine which of these are the most promising.
 After that, you can compare more promising sub-areas (such as malaria or HIV/AIDS treatment, within health) and then the programmes available in those sub-areas (such as bednets and antimalarials, for malaria).
 Finally, we compare particular charities which carry out the best programmes (such as Against Malaria Foundation).

 The question is how to measure and compare the good done by different charities, especially when they work in such diverse areas.

 Different types of intervention do very different things.
 Charities which promote economic growth can be assessed by the increase in household income per dollar donated.
 Charities which work to prevent climate change can be assessed by carbon emissions averted per dollar.
 Part of our research is into ways to compare these different types of improvements.
 To do so, we look at the impact on people’s happiness and their ability to take control of their lives.

-Research on this so far has consistently shown health interventions to be the most effective at improving the lives of people in developing countries.
+We currently believe that health interventions to be the most effective at improving the lives of people in developing countries.
 As a result, although we still investigate other areas, health interventions are our primary focus.

 Comparing health charities

 The most useful measure of health interventions is the concept of “Quality-Adjusted Life Years” or QALYs, which is standard in health economics and used by organisations such as the UK’s National Health Service and the Panel on Cost-Effectiveness in Health and Medicine in the USA.

 In brief, if an intervention gives one person one extra year of life at full health, it gives them one QALY.
 A year of less than full health will be some fraction of a QALY, depending on the severity of the impairment (measured by things like the person’s ability to move about freely, to care for themselves, and to carry out their usual activities without pain or anxiety).